 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-There are three management options for patients with ischaemic heart disease:
+There are three management options for patients with coronary heart disease (CHD):

 - Add notes to any clinical page and create a reflective diary